apigeek/architect/README.md

 ApiGeek-Architect is an automation and orchestration tool for software architects.

-ApiGeek-Architect uses a Business Driven Development (BDD) approach to designing, deploying and governing software systems.

-You write executable features (Epics and Stories) that can be easily re-used across different projects.
+You can write executable features (Epics and Stories) that can be easily re-used across different projects.

-Since features are written in "natural language" every stakeholder (including the CIO :-) can make sense of them.
+We favour a Business Driven Development (BDD) approach to designing, deploying and governing software systems.

 - Simplify
 - Standardise
 - Socialise

+Since features are written in english every stakeholder (including the CIO :-) can make sense of them.

 [View the PDF introduction](docs/Intro.pdf).